xavyalejodp/coding_tournament/README.md

 Introduction
 ======

-Deliktum is a platform for the public to report crimes on Quito.
+Deliktum is a free platform for the public to report crimes on Quito.
 This platform was also changed a bit to be used in the last earthquake in Ecuador.
-The technology and stack used at the time was Google Maps, JS Backbone and Ruby on Rails at the backend.
-We had to invent at the time things that did not exist in Google maps, like clustering.
+The technologies and stacks used at the time were Google Maps, JS Backbone and Ruby on Rails.
+We had to code at the time things that did not exist in Google maps, like clustering.

 ![](docs/screens/main.png?raw=true)

-The main idea of this Challenge is to revamp the application using a modern approach and modern tools.
+The main idea of this Challenge is to revamp Deliktum using a modern approach and modern tools.

-Technologies Allowed
+Technologies
 ======

 - Javascript as the main Language
-    - Frontend Frameworks
+    - Accepted Frontend Frameworks
         - ReactJS
-        - AngularJS
+        - Angular+
         - Vue.JS
-    - Backend Framework using Node.js
+    - Backend Frameworks using Node.js
         - Express
         - Loopback
         - Hapi
+        - Or any other modern and open source NodeJs framework of your choosing
     - Storage
         - MongoDB
+        - Or any other modern and open source NoSQL database of your choosing
     - Maps
         - Google Maps
         - OpenStreet Maps
         - Leaflet
+        - Or any other modern Map platform of your choosing

 You have the liberty to use any other dependencies or NPM packages commonly used in the JS community.

 Specs
 ======

+A simple functional UI experience is expected without emulating or doing a pixel perfect implementation on how Deliktum currently looks.

 1.- The main view of the app should be the map that is zoomed automatically to show all events displayed in the map.
 Render a Map component that let you click on certain points on the map to retrieve the